aryankumar1704/audioshield/README.md

 - Pico W operates as a Wi-Fi Access Point
 - Uses UDP protocol for fast low-latency transfer

-## UDP Audio Streamer

-Use a desktop or ESP32-based sender to transmit .wav audio packets via UDP.

-- Port: 4210
-- SSID: PicoReceiver
-- Password: ReceiverPass123
-- End of stream marked with "END" message

 ## Real-Time Plotting

 Use Arduino Serial Plotter to visualize filtered output: